xjtang/NRT_Validation/validation_protocol.md

 | 2 | simple review with another assessor | common and clear change pixels                           |
 | 1 | should be reviewed by the group     | unusual scenarios, change date or are hard to deliniate  |

 ## Reviewing Process

-1. A sample of confidence 3 pixels from one assessor will be reviewed by another assessor.
-If the results are consistent, the master sample file will be updated.
-Othewise all pixels of that assessor will be reviewed.
-2. All confidence 2 pixels will be reviewed by a group of 2 assessors together.
-One of the two should be the original assessor.
-The reviewing group can decide either to confirm the result, correct the result, or downgrade the pixel to a confidence 1 pixel.
-In the first two cases, the master sample file will be updated.
-In the last case, the pixel will be rolled into the confidence 1 poll.
+1. Indicidual Review:
+  - Reviewer will be assigned validation results from other assessor for review.
+  - The reviewer will randomly select a set of 10 pixels from all confident 3 pixels to review.
+If the reviewer agree with the results of all 10 selected samples, we will consider all confident 3 pixels in the results correct.
+The reviewer shall assign the final assessment.
+  - If 1 out of 10 pixels the reviewer found disagreement with the assessor's assessment, the reviewer shall select another 10 samples to review.
+If the reviewer agree with the results of the second set of samples, we will consider all confident 3 pixels in the results correct.
+The reviewer shall write note for that disagreement pixel and assign final assessment for the rest of all confident 3 pixels.
+  - The reviewer will review all confident 2 pixels in the assigned results.
+  - If the reviewer agree with the assessment, the reviewer shall assign final assessment for the pixels.
+If there's dissagreement between the reviewer's opinion and the original assessment, the reviewer shall write down the note and leave the pixel for further group review.
+2. Group Review:
+  - All confident 1 pixels and confident 2 pixels with disagreement between original assessment and reviewer's assessment shall be reviewed by a group of at least 2 assessors.
+  - The original assessor should always be part of the review group.
+  - The review group can either discuss and agree on a final assessment or downgrade the pixel to confident 1 for further review.
+3. Final Review:
-3. All confidence 1 pixels will be reviewed by the whole assessor group with additional senior members of the research team.
+  - All confidence 1 pixels will be reviewed by the whole assessor group and possibly with additional senior members of the research team.
+  - The final review group will discuss a proper assessment of the pixel.
+  - In the rare case that the pixel cannot be assessed due to lack of information of the pixel, the final review group may decide to omit this pixel from further validation process.

 ## Data Details